-Many solid tumor cancers, including pancreatic ductal adenocarcinoma ("PDAC"), and cholangiocarcinoma, are surrounded by dense fibrotic tissue, or stroma.
+Many solid tumor cancers, including, for example, pancreatic ductal adenocarcinoma ("PDAC") and cholangiocarcinoma, are surrounded by dense fibrotic tissue, known as the tumor stroma.
 This stroma often limits the efficacy of current chemotherapies for these cancers.
-Emerging immunotherapies including but not limited to checkpoint inhibitors and adoptive cell therapies (e.g., chimeric antigen receptor T cells (CAR-Ts)) also face challenges in penetrating solid tumors.
-Many tumors also exhibit an immunosuppressive TME, which suppresses patients' immune systems and can thus limit the effectiveness of immunotherapies and/or contribute to metastases.
-These factors negatively impact the ability of many therapeutic agents to effectively treat these cancers.
+Emerging immunotherapies, including but not limited to checkpoint inhibitors and adoptive cell therapies (e.g., chimeric antigen receptor T cells (CAR-Ts)), also face challenges in penetrating solid tumors.
+Many tumors also exhibit an immunosuppressive TME, which suppresses a patient's immune system and can thus limit the effectiveness of immunotherapies and/or contribute to metastases.
+These factors negatively impact the ability of many therapeutic agents to effectively treat these cancers

-To address the tumor stroma's role as a primary impediment to effective treatment, our approach is to activate the C-end rule ("CendR"), or CendR system, a naturally occurring active transport system.
-Our lead investigational drug, certepetide (a specific internalizing R-G-D or iRGD peptide), activates this transport system in a tumor-specific manner (Sugahara, Science, 2010).
+To address the tumor stroma's role as a primary impediment to effective treatment, our approach is to activate the C-end rule ("CendR"), or CendR active transport mechanism, a naturally occurring transport system.
+Our investigational drug, certepetide (a specific internalizing R-G-D or iRGD peptide), activates this transport system in a tumor-specific manner (Sugahara, Science, 2010).
 Certepetide enables more selective and efficient uptake of systemically administered anti-cancer drugs resulting in more intratumoral drug accumulation.
 The overall expected result is enhanced anticancer activity without an increase in adverse side effects.
-While it is possible to couple/tether or conjugate some anticancer drugs to certepetide, we believe that the co-administration of certepetide with anti-cancer therapies is advantageous.
-Co-administration does not create a new chemical entity with its attendant development and regulatory hurdles, thereby providing an anticipated faster-to-clinic and faster-to-market product opportunity for a range of co-administration therapies.
+While it is possible to couple/tether or conjugate some anticancer drugs to certepetide, we believe that our initial approach of co-administration of certepetide with anti-cancer therapies is advantageous.
+Co-administration does not create a new chemical entity ("NCE") with its attendant development and regulatory hurdles, thereby providing an anticipated faster-to-clinic and faster-to-market product opportunity for a range of co-administration therapies.
+That said, an attractive life-cycle management strategy for certepetide would be to molecularly bind it to a variety of anticancer agents (as an alternative to co-administration), thereby creating new NCEs with the potential for distinct patent protection, compositionally or otherwise.

 Certepetide has demonstrated favorable safety, tolerability, and activity to date in clinical trials enhancing the delivery of standard-of-care chemotherapies for mPDAC.
-Certepetide's cancer-targeted delivery may enable such emerging treatment modalities to treat a range of solid tumors potentially more effectively.
+Certepetide's cancer-targeted delivery may also enable emerging solid tumor treatment modalities to prove more effective.